-The economy of the Old South was rooted in cotton and slavery, producing a social structure and culture unique to the region.
+¶ 4 Leave a comment on paragraph 4 0 The economy and society of the Old South was rooted in cotton and slavery, producing a social structure and culture unique to the region.
 Slavery governed relationships between southerners in ways that could be violent or subtle.
 While only a minority of southerners owned slaves, the institution nonetheless shaped the region.
 The expansion of slavery and the development of the cotton economy were possible only through federal and local policies of removal, devastating Native American communities in the process.
 Across the Old South, interactions between white settlers, black slaves, Native Americans, and immigrants from Europe and the Caribbean helped to create a rich and unique culture.
-Local identity mattered a great deal, but southerners also maintained important ties with the wider world through trade and migration.
-If it is difficult to capture, such complexity nevertheless makes apparent why Hollywood continues to revisit the Old South.
-The drama, tragedy, and even comedy of the southern past have much to teach us about our nation and ourselves.
+Local identity mattered a great deal to these people, but southerners also maintained important ties with the wider world through trade and migration.
+Such complexity make apparent why Hollywood continues to visit the Old South.
+The drama, tragedy, and even comedy in the southern past have much to teach us about our nation and ourselves.

 II.
 Plantation Economy and Politics